What Does a ‘Dream Job’ in Fashion Even Mean?

 Abloh has proven that he knows what people, specifically young people, want.
 And he’s willing to feed it to them by the spoonful.
 You don’t become the leader of a major French house at the age of 37 by doing anything else.
 Abloh played the game all along to get to where he wants to go.
 In that way, perhaps he’s not so different from someone who came up at a big house.

-“In a way, all of my output has been to make a compelling case for me to take on a role such as this,” Abloh told the Times after his appointment to Vuitton.
+“All of my output has been to make a compelling case for me to take on a role such as this,” Abloh told the Times after his appointment to Vuitton.

 Whether Abloh will continue to play the game in his new job, as opposed to doing something truly new and maybe a little risky, is another question.
 But for now, he has his dream job — and no one can take that from him.